Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework

-We introduce a task-anchored framework to evaluate and mitigate output homogenization.
-We build on the notion of \textit{functional diversity}~\citep{zhang2025noveltybench, shypula2025evaluating}, which asks whether a user would perceive two responses as meaningfully different for a given task.
-We argue that LLMs should be able to conceptualize functional diversity based on the task category.
 Consider the stakes: if a model wrongly conceptualizes functional diversity for a task that mimics an encyclopedia inquiry, the model could misrepresent historical events in an attempt to naively reduce homogenization.
 Conversely, if a model wrongly conceptualizes functional diversity for a creative writing task, the model might repeat the same story arc no matter how many times a user asks the model to tell a story.

-We argue that task dependence should be incorporated into the way we address homogenization.
+In this work, we introduce a task-dependent framework to evaluate and mitigate output homogenization in LLMs.
 Our contributions are as follows.

-\begin{enumerate} \item We present a \textit{task taxonomy} of eight task categories each with distinct conceptualizations of output homogenization (\S~\ref{sec::task_taxonomy}).
-Our taxonomy extends the common distinction between verifiable and non-verifiable tasks.
-By introducing a more granular categorization, we aim to capture subtle nuances that may be overlooked if output homogenization is interpreted solely by the model.
-Although not exhaustive, our taxonomy effectively anchors task dependence.
-Note that if a prompt falls outside of our taxonomy, our approach can generalize to new task categories, or the model can resume its standard or default behavior.

-\item We introduce \emph{task-anchored the functional diversity} to better evaluate output homogenization (\S~\ref{sec::def_eval_task_anchored}).
-In our experiments, we compare to more general diversity metrics which are not task dependent (vocabulary and embedding differences).
-The results show that these general metrics fail to capture task-dependent diversity.
-Our task-anchored metric offers an alternative evaluation approach for future studies of output homogenization.